vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_command_line.md

   -w "event_timestamp < '2022-10-10'"
 ```

-Note that several options (`-k`, `-c`, `-w`) are included in the command.
+What these switches mean:

+- `-k` sets the key column.
+That is the column that is used for determining the identity of the row.
+For the best performance, it should be unique and uniformly distributed. (identity is used to distinguish add/remove vs update)
+- `-c` is an additional, non-key column to diff.
+- `-w`, or `--where`, is an arbitrary SQL expression to filter the table.

 Be sure to review and reference all the options you may use to construct your data-diff commands, which are documented [here](./options).

 #### Code Example: Diff Tables Within a Database (available in pre release)